delta-papa/stn/README.md

 <img src="https://github.com/delta-papa/stn/blob/master/demo.gif" width="1200">

 Following is a demo of how amazing DBS surgery's effects are on patients who have suffered for years with Parkinson's Disease.
-The patient who was unable to walk properly due before surgery was able to comfortably walk after DBS.
+The patient who was unable to walk properly before due to Parkinson's was able to comfortably walk after he underwent DBS surgery.

 <img src="https://github.com/delta-papa/stn/blob/master/dbs.gif" height="300" width="450">